List of New Zealand Twenty20 International cricket records: Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

-Shakib Al Hasan is the highest wicket-taker in T20Is.
+Rashid Khan is the highest wicket-taker in T20Is.
 Tim Southee is the highest ranked New Zealand bowler on the all-time.